 The Wounded Deer, 1946 by Frida Kahlo.

+In some cases, prolonged or intense stress can contribute to trauma – a psychological response that occurs when an event overwhelms a person’s ability to cope.
 Symptoms of trauma include shock, denial, mood swings, and hypervigilance.
 Trauma is often caused by single events, such as wars or violent assaults, but it can also be caused by sustained stress over time, such as bullying or childhood neglect.
-People who experience trauma often have difficulty dealing with their emotions and behaviors after their traumatic event has occurred due to the severity of their emotional response and feelings of fear and vulnerability following the event.
+People who experience stressful events often have difficulty dealing with their emotions and behaviors after their traumatic event has occurred due to the severity of their emotional response and feelings of fear and vulnerability following the event.

-You’re not alone.
-You may be surprised to learn how many people have experienced trauma in their lives:
+You may be surprised to learn how many people have experienced stressful events in their lives:

 During a traumatic event, your brain is on high alert and in survival mode.
 It focuses on the present rather than the future; this is called “the now.”
 In this state of hypervigilance, your body and mind are focused on staying alive at all costs.
 You’re not thinking about tomorrow or next week; you’re only thinking about how to get out of danger right now—and how much it hurts!
 When the threat is over, however, you may feel completely different: numb and disconnected from what just happened.